 Our Membership continues to expand, which is amazing.
 It is very humbling when members stop me and say that Aylsham U3A has changed their life.

 This year I hope to work with our neighbouring U3As in the hope of organising social events, competitions, special speakers, trips etc. A chance to also make new friends.
 It may also be possible to create a ‘Shared Learning Project’ with another U3A (a short term research project).

 We are also hoping for a ‘historical walk’ around Wymondham by their U3A.

 As seen in our December newsletter the Duke of York has created iDEA.
 This is a Technology project so if you would like to improve your technology skills have a look at his website.
 But beware it can become rather addictive. iDEA.org.uk

-Taken from the February edition of Third Age Matters – From a member of Syston & District U3A
+Taken from an edition of Third Age Matters – From a member of Syston & District U3A

 “ I was a community mental health nurse in the Melton Mowbray area.